-Being able to ignore 368 of the available horses from consideration - concentrating instead simply on perming together the right ten horses from just 32 sub-grouped horses - gives followers of the system a huge theoretical advantage over the vast majority of others entrants (who won't even know the system exists).
+Being able to ignore 368 of the available horses from consideration - concentrating instead simply on perming together the right ten horses from just 32 sub-grouped horses - gives followers of the system a huge theoretical advantage over the vast majority of other entrants (who won't even know the system exists).
 And this is where the system's shortlist has excelled year after year.
 The shortlist almost always captured the necessary horses that could win good prizes in the competition, very often not only the first prize but volumes of lesser prizes.
 All it then ever needs is for somebody astute enough to be able to perm the right ones together in the same line within a multi-line entry.
 Finding the best ten horses from 32 is easier said than done, of course, even when they have been sub-grouped by the system.
-But, on the other hand, the system often throws up not just one possible 1st-prize or lesser-prize winning line but very many such lines, thus greatly increasing the chance of some follower being able to cash in.
+But, on the other hand, the system often throws up not just one possible prize-winning line but very many such lines, sometimes hundreds, thus greatly increasing the chance of some follower being able to cash in.
 As, indeed, some followers have.

 The build-up for the Jumps' TTF begins in late October each year, with publicity mainly in the Racing Post and some online.
 Entries have to be made by the end of the second week in November, either online at tentofollow.com, by post (reintroduced for 2013-14) or in Betfred shops if slips are available.
 The competition traditionally gets underway with the always-thrilling Paddy Power Gold Cup steeplechase in mid-November.
 Each line entered costs £10 (£12 by post) and lasts all the way through to the end of the competition in April.
 Covering 32 horses in, say, 12 loosely permed lines would cost just £120, which is only about £6 a week.
 Less than one packet of twenty poisonous fags.
 The Jumps TTF represents great, season-long value and, win or lose, should never be missed by anybody interested in racing or punting.